 Admission to A&M-Commerce is based upon stated academic requirements regardless of race, color, sex, national origin, gender identity, disability, age, genetic information, veteran status, sexual orientation, religion, or any other classification.

 Directory Information and Its Release

-In compliance with Section 438 of the General Education Provisions Act (Title IV of Public Law 90-247, as amended) and generally known as the Privacy Rights of Parents and Students, effective November 19, 1974, Texas A&M University-Commerce gives notice that the following directory information will be released upon request: student’s name, address (permanent or local), telephone listing, email address, classification, class standing, date(s) of attendance, date of graduation, degrees/honors/awards received, program of study, previous educational agencies and sports participation.
+In compliance with Section 438 of the General Education Provisions Act (Title IV of Public Law 90-247, as amended) and generally known as the Privacy Rights of Parents and Students, effective November 19, 1974, Texas A&M University-Commerce gives notice that the following directory information will be released upon request: student’s name, address (permanent or local), telephone listing, email address, classification, class standing, date(s) of attendance, date of graduation, degrees/honors/awards received, program of study, previous educational agencies and sports participation, weight/height of student athletes.
 Any student who objects to the release of all or any part of the directory information on file in his or her name must notify the Registrar’s Office, Student Access & Success, in writing, that he or she does not wish to have such information released.
 Information and a form are located on the Registrar’s website at: http://www.tamuc.edu/admissions/registrar/FERPA/directoryInformation.aspx

 This request will be honored, and all or any portion of the information which the student requests to be withheld will be held confidential by the Registrar’s Office.
 Any questions concerning this policy may be directed to the Registrar’s Office, Student Access & Success, Texas A&M University-Commerce, P. O. Box 3011, Commerce, Texas 75429.